 She offers in-person and virtual lessons and has developed a clientele that travels anywhere from 30 minutes to 2-3 hours to her studio for lessons, coaching and masterclasses in acting and singing.

-She developed, managed and produced the summer musical theatre program that Backstage rated #1 in New York City at Circle in the Square Theatre.
-It has become Circles summer musical theatre program.
+She developed, managed and produced SINGERS ON STAGE ON BROADWAY, the summer musical theatre program that Backstage rated #1 in New York City at Circle in the Square Theatre.
+It has become Circle’s summer musical theatre program.
+In 2022,

 Cherilyn is a member of the Screen Actors Guild (SAG), the American Federation of Television and Radio Artists (AFTRA), and Actors Equity Association (AEA).
 She has performed under most AEA contracts in musical theatre from Broadway National Tour-Off Broadway-Regional and Small Professional Theatre, Guest Artist, as well as on TV, voice overs, in concerts, commercials and industrials from coast-to-coast.

-Cherilyn has performed under the direction of several Broadway musical directors and choreographers including the incomparable Peter Howard (Chicago), NYC Light Opera’s Jack Lee, Tom O’Horgan (Hair), and choreographer Grover Dale (Jesus Christ Superstar).
+Cherilyn has performed under the direction of several Broadway’s bests, including the incomparable MD’s PETER HOWARD and JACK LEE, director TOM O’HORGAN (Hair), and choreographer GROVER DALE (Jesus Christ Superstar).